flot/flot-plugins/docs/NationalInstruments/flot-annotations.md

     remove the specified annotation from the plot. annotationToRemove is an annotation reference to one of the annotations obtained with getAnnotations()

+* plot.hitTest(x, y)

+    Tests which annotations contain the relative coordinates passed in Returns an array of indices of the annotations matched

+* plot.getBounds (index)

+    Returns the bounds of the annotation at index in relative coordinates If index is out of bounds returns undefined

 How to use
 ----------